apache/druid/docs/content/querying/groupbyquery.md

 With groupBy v2, cluster operators should make sure that the off-heap hash tables and on-heap merging dictionaries will not exceed available memory for the maximum possible concurrent query load (given by druid.processing.numMergeBuffers).
-Especially the amount of direct memory needed by Druid is at least `druid.processing.buffer.sizeBytes * (druid.processing.numMergeBuffers + druid.processing.numThreads + 1)`.
-Operators can ensure at least this amount of direct memory is available by providing `-XX:MaxDirectMemorySize=<VALUE>` at the command line.
+See [How much direct memory does Druid use?](../operations/performance-faq.html) for more details.

 When using groupBy v1, all aggregation is done on-heap, and resource limits are done through the parameter druid.query.groupBy.maxResults.
 This is a cap on the maximum number of results in a result set.
 Queries that exceed